amitmse/in_Python_/Neural Network/README.md

 		activation and chain rule of calculus then causes it to behave that way.

 	-Activation Function:

+		The activation function determines the output a node will generate, based upon its input.
+		Some examples: CUBE, ELU, HARDSIGMOID, HARDTANH, IDENTITY, LEAKYRELU, RATIONALTANH, RELU, RRELU, SIGMOID, SOFTMAX, SOFTPLUS, SOFTSIGN, TANH

 		Sigmoid is not only activation function right but we have other two most popular activation functions which are also used are tanh and ReLu.
 		TanH :  The advantage is that instead of having a range between 0 and 1,